WillemVanCaspel/PRISM/README.md

 - compile
 - sbash modrun.sh

-By default, simulation results will be sent to the output directory.
 A more comprehensive tutorial on how to run and configure the model using simplified (dummy) input files is given in the tutorial.txt file in the main directory.

 Relevant literature
 -----------------------------------